 Don’t forget to pierce the top of the pie dough several times.
 This allows the steam to escape and keeps your crust intact.
 The egg wash creates a shiny, golden brown crust – don’t skip it.

-I’ve never seen a pie recipe that suggests buttering the pie pan.
-I think the high fat content of the pie dough makes everyone think it won’t stick, but it does.
-Those juices leak out and the crimped crust breaks off and the bottom crust doesn’t easily release.
+I’ve never seen a pie recipe butters the pie pan.
+I think the high fat content of the pie dough makes everyone think it won’t stick, but it does, and the bottom crust doesn’t easily release.
 So save those butter wrappers from the pastry dough and use them to butter the pie pan.
 You can thank me later!

 This recipe calls for a double crust, add 2 tablespoons sugar to the recipe for a sweet crust.